frjo/hugo-theme-zen/README.md

 ## Minimum Hugo version

-Hugo Extended version 0.146.0 or higher is required.
+Hugo version 0.146.0 or higher is required.

 ## Installation